LionelMorgado/AbPTM_Docker/README.md

 Dockerfile to create a docker image for the AbPTM R/Shiny app.

 ## Computational environment
-The following dockerfile was developed and tested using PowerShell and Docker 24.0.7 on Windows 10.
+The present dockerfile was developed and tested using PowerShell and Docker 24.0.7 on Windows 10.

 ## How to run
 ### Step1: Prepare local project directory